 If you love football as much as we do then you might want to put your knowledge to good use.
 One way to do that is to make a little money by learning how to bet on NFL games.
-It’s not really all that difficult so allow me to walk you through it from start to finish.
+It’s not really all that difficult, so allow me to walk you through it from start to finish.
 The first key might be to start understanding the odds as it can be slightly confusing.

 If you are just learning how to bet then you might want to sign up for one of the sportsbooks that we recommend.
 These are the sites that offer the biggest bonuses, are the most reliable and trustworthy, have sites that are easy to use, and customer service teams that are great at dealing with any problems or questions that might arise.
-Once you know where you can go to start betting on the NFL odds you deposit your money and you will be all set to get started in on the action.
+Once you know where you can go to start betting on the NFL odds, just deposit your money and you are all set to start betting on the action.

 We already told you the importance of finding one of the top sportsbooks to place your action, but if you have more than one option then you could save yourself some real money.
 Why lay -3.5 when another book is listing the odds at -3?
 That could end up costing you a serious amount of money by the end of the year if you could turn that 3 point win into a push instead of a loss or a win instead of a push.
-Each half point matters so take the advantage whenever it appears.
+Each half point matters, so take the advantage whenever it appears.

 Don’t put too much stock into last week, especially the score.
 Momentum means little to nothing in the NFL and yards are a much better indicator of how a team played than score, which is affected largely by turnovers.
-You can’t handicap mistakes to keep occurring week after week, so if a team is moving the ball and turns it over, chances are those should have been points which they will put on the board this week.
+You can’t handicap mistakes to keep occurring week after week, so if a team is moving the ball and turns it over, chances are those should have been points which they could put on the board this week.

 Pay attention to who is hurt and how good of a job their backup does.
-Some guys are over-rated and when they go down the line moves way too much.
+Some guys are overrated and, when they go down, the line moves way too much.
 These are times that the best handicappers will pounce on the opposite side and make a killing.
 You want to be on that side instead of the team expecting a team to go 3-and-out every time without their star receiver.

 If you want to bet on NFL games, remember to check your local laws to make sure it is legal in your area.